-During the year ended November 30, 2018, the Company renounced \$145,000 (2017: \$408,000) of resource expenditures.
+During the year ended November 30, 2019, the Company renounced \$nil (2018: \$145,000) of resource expenditures.
 Expenditures related to the use of flow-through share proceeds are included in exploration costs but are not available as a tax deduction to the Company as the tax benefits of these expenditures are renounced to the investors.
-At November 30, 2018, the Company has an obligation for future flow-through expenditures of \$nil (2017: \$356,400).